sweattep/ancient_quotes/README.md

 >Uphold the faith and do not divide into factions within it

+>And they ask you what they should spend.
+Say, "The excess"

+>And give the relative his right, and the poor and the traveler, and do not spend wastefully.

+>The patient, the true, the obedient, those who spend, and those who seek forgiveness before dawn.

+>This is what you hoarded for yourselves, so taste what you used to hoard.

+>They do not await except one blast which will seize them while they are disputing.

 >As high as the sky is above the earth are my ways higher than your ways, and my thoughts higher than your thoughts

 >But if his shirt is torn from behind, then that is an indication that he is truthful, because she was trying to seduce him whilst he was running away; and she will be lying.